Normal integral representation for the joint survival function of the cumulative sums of the components of multinomial random vectors: Normal integral representation

-Theorem~\ref{thm:quantile.coupling} below expresses the joint survival function of the cumulated components of any multinomial random vector in terms of a multivariate normal integral.
+Theorem~\ref{thm:normal.integral.representation} below expresses the joint survival function of the cumulative sums of the components of any multinomial random vector at interior lattice points $\bb{k}\in \mathcal{K}_{n,d}$ in terms of a multivariate normal integral.
 The result can be seen as a multivariate analog of Eq.~(7) of \citet{MR2154001}, who improved on Tusn\'ady's inequality.
 For an overview of the literature on Tusn\'ady's inequality and the most recent improvement in the bulk, see \citet{MR1955348} and \citet{MR4340237}, respectively.